Jacek-Kapral/DigiSpark_Pseudo2FKey/README.md

 the database (which frankly was my suggestion).

 ---
-<b>I'll point the obvious right away</b>: This is not a secure solution and is intended to use at home.
+> [!WARNING]I'll point the obvious right away__: This is not a secure solution and is intended to use at home.
-I'm very aware that passwords are <u>not</u> stored in a secure way, besides, using the thingy reveals stored passwords.
+> I'm very aware that passwords are <u>not</u> stored in a secure way, besides, using the thingy reveals stored
+> passwords.
-The idea is to *lessen the burden* of using password manager secured with complicated password.
+> The idea is to *lessen the burden* of using password manager secured with complicated password.
-If You loose this thing somewhere in public, consider Your password / database compromised, even though without proper context it is not very useful.
+> If You loose this thing somewhere in public, consider Your password / database compromised,
+> even though without proper context it is not very useful.
 ---

 The setup (at least on Windoze) is a bit troublesome, in my opinion it's not that worth of a hassle,